The Best Workout Routine for Skinny Beginners

 At the other end of the spectrum, we have strength training.
 This one is tricky.
 Some people use “strength training” to refer to any type of resistance training.
 In that sense, every workout routine is strength training.
 That isn’t wrong, but it’s confusing, and it’s not how lifters talk.

 Among lifters, strength training is the type of training designed to increase how much you can lift for one all-out repetition.
 It’s designed to increase your 1-rep max.
 Think of sports like powerlifting, where you’re judged by how much you can squat, bench, and deadlift for a single repetition.
-The stronger you are for your weight, the better your score is.
+The stronger you are in your weight class, the better your score is.

 Strength training absolutely stimulates muscle growth, but the main purpose is to make you stronger for your size.
 The main adaptation is neurological.
 Your muscles prefer to pace themselves, rationing out their effort over several repetitions.
 Strength training helps you override that instinct, contracting all your muscle fibres at once.